aenfield/blog-eleventy/content/blog/mlbw/how_to_use/how_to_use_mlbw.md

 There are a lot of things that would be great to add - the following items are all part of my enjoyment of watching or listening to a game, and aren't in the score right now.
 For example:

-- How good are the broadcasters?
-RIP [Vin Scully](https://www.mlb.com/news/vin-scully-greatest-calls), who would get an automatic plus-a-lot for every game.
+- (Added 'TV' column on 8/19/25) ~~How good are the broadcasters?
+RIP [Vin Scully](https://www.mlb.com/news/vin-scully-greatest-calls), who would get an automatic plus-a-lot for every game.~~
 - Does the park or broadcast itself make the game more fun to watch?
 Can I [see the pitch type](https://andrewenfield.com/blog/2025/06/29/using-llms-to-collect-mlb-broadcast-data-or-which-mlb-broadcasts-show-pitch-types/) where the ball crosses the plate?
-- How good is the bullpen?
-This isn't included right now because the team stats are, currently, about offense, and the pitching scores are just about the starter.
+- (Added 'Bullpen runs' column on 8/14/25) ~~How good is the bullpen?
+This isn't included right now because the team stats are, currently, about offense, and the pitching scores are just about the starter.~~
 - Are there other stats that correlate to things that are fun to watch?
 There are a lot of new stats that weren't a thing when Cistulli started.
 - Does the game matter for the post-season?
 (Empirically, playoff-involved teams tend to have better team scores and better pitchers, so some of this comes through already.)